lancenacabuan/shared/README.md

 **John 15:5**
 “I am the vine, you are the branches; he who abides in Me, and I in him, he bears much fruit; for apart from Me you can do nothing.”

+---

+## **Our Holy Calling: Glorifying God by Emulating Christ and Living Set Apart in Him**

+At the heart of the Christian life is the reality that **our identity in Christ** forms the foundation for everything we are and do.
+As new creations, we are not defined by our past or our own efforts, but by the grace of God through the redemptive work of Christ.
+This transformation is a gift, and through it, we are called to live distinct, holy lives—set apart for God’s purposes.

+Our **union with Christ** is the power that enables this transformation.
+It is through our union with Him—by the work of the Holy Spirit—that we are empowered to reflect His character.
+We are not merely mimicking Christ’s actions but are being shaped into His likeness.
+The life of Christ becomes the pattern and the source of our lives, enabling us to live in His love, humility, compassion, and obedience.

+**Being set apart** for God’s purposes is not a burden, but a privilege and a joy.
+Holiness, the fruit of our union with Christ, flows naturally from our relationship with Him.
+Just as Christ was perfectly consecrated to the Father, we are called to live lives wholly dedicated to His will.
+This distinctiveness is not for separation’s sake but for the fulfillment of God’s mission in the world.

+To **emulate Christ** means more than copying His actions; it is to allow His virtues—love, humility, compassion, and obedience—to live through us.
+The Holy Spirit works within us to transform our hearts and minds, so that His character is reflected in our lives.
+This empowers us to be His hands and feet in a world that desperately needs His touch, revealing His love and grace to those around us.

+Our **ultimate purpose** is to **glorify God**.
+This is the reason we exist, and it begins with understanding and embracing our identity in Christ.
+Through His work on the cross, we are equipped to live lives that reflect His greatness.
+Christ’s life was the perfect example of how to glorify the Father, and we are called to follow His lead in all things, with every word, action, and relationship.
+As we do this, we participate in God's redemptive work and point others toward His glory.

+In this process, our lives become a **transformative witness**.
+As we live set-apart lives, dedicated to God’s glory, we become living testimonies of His grace.
+Our lives reflect His character, fulfilling the purpose for which we were created: to make His glory known and to delight in Him forever.
+In doing so, we actively participate in the mission of God, shining His light to the world and inviting others to experience His love and grace.

+This interconnected journey—rooted in **our identity in Christ**, empowered by **union with Him**, marked by **holiness and consecration**, and aimed at **glorifying God**—is the essence of what it means to live as Christ’s disciples.
+Through His transformative work in us, we not only emulate His character but also fulfill our ultimate purpose: to reflect His glory and bring His kingdom to earth.

+---

 ## **Theosis: Our Holy Calling to Reflect God’s Glory in Christ**